dongdongunique/LLM_RAG/Readme.md

 # **RAG System with FAISS and GPT**

 This repository implements a **Retrieval-Augmented Generation (RAG)** system using **FAISS** for vector-based retrieval and **GPT** for generative response.
-It is designed to process large datasets, index them with FAISS, and use GPT to answer queries with retrieved context.
+It is designed to process large datasets, index them with FAISS, and use GPT to answer queries with context retrieved from the documents.

 ## **Features**

-* **Document Loading** : Load and preprocess datasets (e.g., CSV, plain text).
+- **Document Loading**: Load and preprocess datasets (e.g., CSV, plain text).
-* **Embedding Generation** : Convert documents and queries into vector embeddings.
+- **Embedding Generation**: Convert documents and queries into vector embeddings.
-* **Efficient Retrieval** : Use FAISS for similarity search over large corpora.
+- **Efficient Retrieval**: Use FAISS for similarity search over large corpora.
-* **GPT Integration** : Generate answers using GPT with context from retrieved documents.
+- **GPT Integration**: Generate answers using GPT with context from retrieved documents.
-* **Modular Design** : Easily extend the system with new vector stores, LLMs, or document loaders.
+- **Modular Design**: Easily extend the system with new vector stores, LLMs, or document loaders.
+- **Interactive User Interface**: A Gradio-powered UI for easy interaction with the system.
+Supports:
+  - Uploading and viewing CSV files.
+  - Searching the indexed documents.
+  - Managing document chunks.
+  - Interacting with the system through intuitive input fields.
+- **CRUD Operations**: Add, delete, update, and query document chunks in real-time.

+---

 ## **Installation**

 ### **Requirements**

-* Python 3.8 or higher
+- Python 3.8 or higher
-* FAISS
+- FAISS
-* OpenAI API Key
+- OpenAI API Key
+- Gradio (for the UI)

 ### **Dependencies**